FOLK&TALES

 What genre won't you edit?

 I am not the right sci-fi editor.
-Although I have so much respect for writers who take on the genre, it's one genre I struggle to get myself into.
+Although I have great respect for writers who take on the genre, it's one genre I struggle to get into myself.

 Why are query letters important to edit?